Career Planning and Development for Employees

 • MIT provides comprehensive career development consulting to help you think about your career and development plan at MIT.
 We can consult with you virtually or by phone – let us know what works for you.
 Contact careerdevelopment@mit.edu to learn more or schedule an appointment.

-• You may also access an initial career assessment and a follow-up session to help you or a family member with career exploration and job search questions by contacting MyLifeServices.
+• You may also access a consultation with a career coach to help you or a household member with career exploration and job search questions by contacting MyLifeServices.